-What makes me different then just a the run-of-the mill Interaction Designer?
+What makes me different than just a the run-of-the mill Interaction Designer?
 I practice a holistic user-centered design process by taking on three distinct but related roles; As a Researcher, I determine what to make - what features are needed, and what functionality is desired by users.
 As a planner, I look at the big picture in order to make sure the direction of a project is strategically advantageous.
 Last, but not least, as a Designer, I make sure details are executed with impeccable style, meticulous detail, and intuitive usability.
 Ethnographic research and Interaction Design make for a formidable combination by ensuring that the right design is made, and the design is made right.

 What do people need and want?